magento/knowledge-base/src/troubleshooting/general/download-fails-because-of-changes-in-composer.md

 <h3 id="symptom">Cause</h3>

 This happens because of changes in certain versions of Composer.
-The workaround is to downgrade Composer to an earlier version and try your Magento download again.
+The workaround is to downgrade Composer to an earlier version and try your Adobe Commerce download again.

 ### Solution